akhawaja2014/Interactive-segmentation-of-Left-Ventricle-in-heart-using-unsupervised-learning-approach/README.md

 # Automatic segmentation of Left Ventricle in heart using hybrid approach

-## Authors: Bui Thien Bao and Arsalan Khawaja
+## Authors: Arsalan Khawaja & Bui Thien Bao

 ## Executable File
 Link to executable file (for Ubuntu) can be found in repository as well as in this link: https://drive.google.com/file/d/1QV_SJl5ikvbxa1Ck75qKnBAoV_62Aivq/view?usp=sharing